mrespicio/rock-paper-scissors/README.md

 ## Phase 2: Create a simple GUI
 The GUI was implemented using DOM manipulation.
 Using the logic from phase 1, I was able to concentrate on creating buttons that behaved as intended using event listeners.
+Also practiced branching to not mess with my code from phase 1.

 ## Phase 3: Stylized the UI
 Make the interface look pretty using CSS!